Staying compliant when providing or receiving financial support

-We have a wealth of experience advising both private organisations and public bodies on the investment of public funding in compliance with subsidy control and state aid rules.
-We understand the UK, EU and wider international WTO regimes and excel at translating this into practical solutions.
-We have particular experience of projects involving interlinking subsidy control, state aid, competition and public procurement issues.
+Our international team advises both private organisations and public bodies on the investment of public funding in compliance with subsidy control and state aid rules.
+We understand the UK, EU and wider international WTO regimes and excel at translating the rules into practical solutions.
+We are known for our work on projects involving interlinking subsidy control, state aid, competition and public procurement issues.

 Advised on state aid aspects of publicly-funded project to provide 4G bandwidth for the emergency services in rural and remote areas.